Explore the Patuxent: Teen leadership paddle

 What is the schedule like?

-Day 1 of camp begins for a day at the Jug Bay Wetlands Sanctuary where we will introduce paddle safety and leadership skill building.
-Tuesday, Wednesday and Thursday will be our over night camping adventure as part of the "marsh life" of the Patuxent River.
-Campers stay in large group tents, prepare meals with a gas stove and have limited running water at most camp sites.
+Day 1 of our paddle begins at Patuxent River Park where we will introduce paddle safety and leadership skill building.
+Monday, Tuesday, Wednesday and Thursday will be our over night camping adventure as part of the "marsh life" of the Patuxent River.
+Campers stay in tents, prepare meals with a gas stove, and have limited running water at most camp sites.
 Campfires are a nightly event and s'mores are guaranteed.
 Campers blog about their experiences for loved ones back home to enjoy while they are away and the Friday afternoon presentation at Patuxent River Park for friends, family, and park visitors is a MUST SEE!

 Picture